uselagoon/lagoon-cli/docs/commands/lagoon_update_environment.md

 ### Options

 ```
-  -a, --auto-idle uint            Auto idle setting of the environment (default 1)
+  -a, --auto-idle                 Auto idle setting of the environment.
+Set to enable, --auto-idle=false to disable
       --deploy-base-ref string    Updates the deploy base ref for the selected environment
       --deploy-head-ref string    Updates the deploy head ref for the selected environment
       --deploy-title string       Updates the deploy title for the selected environment